Enter your keyword

 Additional Support

 All students will complete a language literacy and numeracy assessment at orientation to determine their learning support needs.
-All students will be provided with a range of learning support options and resources to help you achieve competency.
-Where additional support needs have been identified an Individual Support Plan will be developed which may include:
+All students will be provided with a range of learning support options and resources to help them achieve competency.
+Where additional support needs have been identified, an Individual Support Plan will be developed, which may include:

 • Mentoring from trainers